Curriculum By Grade

 Grade 1

-Language Arts: Movement, recitation, storytelling, art and music teach reading and writing basics (introduction to letters and writing) through folktales, fairy tales and Saint stories.
+Language Arts: Movement, recitation, storytelling, art and music teach reading and writing basics (introduction to letters and writing) through folktales and fairy tales.

 Mathematics: Whole numbers and the four processes of arithmetic are taught using multidisciplinary methods like movement, recitation, manipulatives, music and cooking.